Four creative-thinking insights from Te Ohu with Tūhoe

 Karakia at 4.30am was not something I was expecting when I signed up for an intellectual working bee at Te Ohu (People, Land and Kinship), a collaboration initiative between Tūhoe Te Uru Taumatua (Tūhoe’s settlement entity) and the Living Futures Aotearoa Collaborative.
 To be honest, my main goal was to experience the amazing Te Kura Whare building, New Zealand’s first certified Living Building Challenge construction project, and to understand the motivation driving Tūhoe to demonstrate such visionary leadership in the tribe’s post-settlement investments.

 What I discovered went way beyond my expectations.
 Not only did we gather valuable experience of working with Iwi; we gained first-hand experience about the genuine power of sustainability context, and the very real benefits of taking more time than you might dare ask for.
-Reflecting on the whole experience, I identified four important insights about what it means for those of us seeking breakthrough outcomes in our working sessions with boards, executive teams and colleagues.
+Reflecting on the whole experience, I identified four important insights about what it means for those of us seeking breakthrough outcomes in our working sessions with s, executive teams and colleagues.

 Insight #1 – The power of outside thinking